Butte 4-H County Council

 The Constitution and By-Laws of the Butte 4-H County Council are provided in PDF form below.
 These denote how the Council is to be run, how changes can be made, who can vote, standing committees, and more.

 What is the Butte 4-H County Council?

 The Butte 4-H County Council is a group which makes local decisions and policy regarding 4-H in Butte County.
-This group is made up of active, ex-officio, and honorary members.
+This group is made up of active, ex-office, and honorary members.
 The Council has an executive officer panel made up of active members, including President, Vice President, Treasurer, Secretary, and Reporter/Historian.